History of Lancaster (Forton) services

 Granada Era

 Under Granada, the northbound Snack Cafe became La Brioche Doree.
 The northbound trucker's café closed, with the main restaurant (which was soon converted to Fresh Express) catering for everyone.
-Escalators were installed up to the restaurant area.

 In June 1996, Granada announced that they would be renaming 'Forton services' to 'Lancaster services', on the assumption that more generic names would be more memorable, easier to advertise and would deter rivals from opening nearby.
 Following the poor reaction to Birmingham North, Forton was renamed 'Lancaster (Forton)'.
 There's nothing to suggest that there had been any custom lost because of the change, but there might have been a bit of confusion.

 The 'Lancaster' part of the new name stuck, and continued to be used on publications, while the 'Forton' suffix was frequently dropped.
 It was formally removed from the road signs during the 2010s.
-England's national highway authority still refer to it as 'Lancaster (Forton)' when there is an incident at the services.
+England's national highway authority still refer to it as 'Lancaster (Forton)' when there is an incident at the service area.

 Further Expansion